+COVID-19

-Risk Appetite COVID-19 EnQuest's employee and contractor workforce are critical to the delivery of SAFE Results and EnQuest's success, and the Group has a very low tolerance for operational risks to its production.
-The Group has no tolerance for conduct which may compromise its reputation fo integrity and competence.
-As a responsible operator, EnQuest continues to monitor the evolving situation and consequent risks with regard to the COVID-19 pandemic, recognising it could impact a number of the Group's principal risks, such as human resources and oil The Group recognises that considerable exposure to price risk is inherent to its business. orice, which are disclosed later in the key ousiness risks section of this report.
-Mitigation At the time of publication of EnQuest's full-year results, the Group's day-to-day operations continue without being materially affected.
-The Group continues to work with a variety of stakeholders, including industry and medical organisations, to ensure its operational response and advice to its workforce is appropriate and commensurate with the prevailing expert advice and level of risk (see pages 08 to 09 See 'Oil and gas price' risk on page 52 for more information on how the Group mitigates against price risk.
+As a responsible operator, EnQuest continues to monitor the evolving situation and consequent risks with regard to the COVID-19 pandemic, recognising it could impact a number of the Group's principal risks, such as human resources and oil price, which are disclosed later in the key business risks section of this report.

+At the time of publication of EnQuest's full-year results, the Group's day-to-day operations continue without being materially affected.

+EnQuest's employee and contractor workforce are critical to the delivery of SAFE Results and EnQuest's success, and the Group has a very low tolerance for operational risks to its production.

+The Group has no tolerance for conduct which may compromise its reputation for integrity and competence.

+The Group recognises that considerable exposure to price risk is inherent to its business.

+The Group continues to work with a variety of stakeholders, including industry and medical organisations, to ensure its operational response and advice to its workforce is appropriate and commensurate with the prevailing expert advice and level of risk (see pages 08 to 09 for more information on the Group's response to COVID-19).

+See 'Oil and gas price' risk on page 52 for more information on how the Group mitigates against price risk.